Accounting: Configuration: Multi-Currencies

 Manually Altering Currency Rates

-If the currency isn't active, be sure to toggle the slider next to Active, then Save.
+If the currency isn't active, be sure to tick the box next to Active, then Save.

 Next, click the Rates smart button in the top-right of the currency details page.